GlassClient/GlassClient/README.md

-# GlassClient (i will release a new recode version at some point)
+# GlassClient - Please dont use this, it is terrible

 GlassClent is a pvp client which is a fork of a cheat client without any cheats.<br>
 We aim to provide an experience that no other client can provide. <br>